jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 | 75.26 | Hampton Inn | S | Interstate |
 | 135.54 | Hilton Garden Inn | S | Urban |

+* There is total 13 clusters found and the above is list of the closest datapoint for each cluster.
+* We can see that "Hilton Garden Inn" is further segmented by size, location type and region.

 ## Convert Clustering as prediction model. mean of spors in each cluster.
 Score....